-- (1) An absence is defined as when a student is: - (a) Not physically present on school grounds; and, - (b) Not participating in the following activities at an approved location:

-- a.
-Instruction; - b.
-Any instruction-related activity; or, - c.
-Any other district or school approved activity regulated by an instructional/academic accountability system, such as participation in district-sponsored sports. - (2) Students shall not be absent if: - (a) They have been suspended, expelled, or emergency expelled pursuant to chapter 392-400 WAC; - (b) Are receiving educational services as required by RCW 28A.600.015 and chapter 392-400 WAC; and - (c) The student is enrolled in qualifying "course of study" activities as defined in WAC 392-121-107. - (3) A full day absence is when a student is absent for fifty percent or more of their scheduled day. - (4) A school or district shall not convert or combine tardies into absences that contribute to a truancy petition.
+- (1)1.
+A student is: absent when they are: - (a)a.
+Not physically present on school grounds; and, - (b)b.
+Not participating in the following activities at an approved location: - a.i.
+Instruction; - b.ii.
+Any instruction-related activity; or - e.iii.
+Any other district or school approved activity that is regulated by an instructional/academic accountability system, such as participation in district-sponsored sports. - (2) Students shall not be absent if: - (a) They have been suspended, expelled, or emergency expelled pursuant to chapter 392-400 WAC: - (b) Are receiving educational services as required by RCW 28A.600.015 and chapter 392-400 WAC; and - (c) The student is enrolled in qualifying "course of study" activities as defined in WAC 392-121-107. - (3)1.
+A full day absence is when a student is absent for fifty percent or more of their scheduled day. - (4)1.
+A school or district shall not convert or combine tardies into absences that contribute to a truancy petition.